GabieRise/GabieRise/README.md

 # 👋 Holla World, I'm Gabie Rise
 - 🔭 I’m working on my creative skills
-🌱 I’m currently learning python, Web Development(front-end) and UI/UX.
+🌱 I’m a software developer.
 🫂 I’m looking to collaborate on both frontend and backend development ⚡ Fun fact: I'm open to learn new things , and I'm a fast learner :car:.